 By becoming bankrupt, and it can generally happen within about 10-14 days, you’ll first get a Bankruptcy Trustee.
 Perhaps you’ll choose me.
 We’ll go into that if you ask.

-Almost all of your debts, and most times it is all of your debts and liabilities (in the language of a Bankruptcy Trustee they are known as provable debts), simply then become owing by your bankrupt estate, not by you anymore, so you become debt free or almost debt free.
+Almost all of your debts, and most times it is all of your debts and liabilities (in the language of a Bankruptcy Trustee they are known as provable debts), simply then become owing by your bankrupt estate, not by you anymore, so you become debt free or almost debt-free.

-And if you want to keep an asset that is allowed, like a car, and later on we’ll talk about your house too, then of course you must continue to pay for it.
+And if you want to keep an asset that is allowed, like a car, and later on we’ll talk about your house too, then, of course, you must continue to pay for it.
 This sort of debt is called Secured Debt.

 I’ll explain what happens to them shortly, right now I want to tell you what happens to the majority of debt that I come across like credit card debt, tax debt, store card debt, phone debt, personal loan debt, and the like.
-It’s called unsecured debt, and it’s the easy to get dead end sort of debt that burdens people the most.
+It’s called unsecured debt, and it’s the easy to get dead-end sort of debt that burdens people the most.

 If you have been paying any of this sort of debt by direct debits from your bank account, go to the bank and cancel these arrangements.

-This is an extremely important point to note and digest as with both the alternatives to bankruptcy, notably Debt Agreements and Personal Insolvency Agreements you are not released from your debts until the final repayment instalment is made.
+This is an extremely important point to note and digest as with both the alternatives to bankruptcy, notably Debt Agreements and Personal Insolvency Agreements you are not released from your debts until the final repayment installment is made.
 Often time with Debt Agreements that could be 5 years down the track, or longer.